rdpoor/mulib-support/README.md

 `mulib` is curated collection of software modules written in C, specifically tailored for microcontrollers and other resource-constrained environments.

-`mulib` features a fast and lithe run-to-completion scheduler, an in-memory publish / subscribe system, advanced in-place string handling, flexible logging and a list of other useful modules.
+`mulib` features:

+* a fast and lithe run-to-completion scheduler
+* low-overhead timing and event handling
+* advanced in-place string handling
+* an in-memory publish / subscribe system
+* flexible logging
+* ... and a variety of other useful modules

 ## mulib's design philosophy